chetansinghsajwan/notes/programming/tools/git/concepts/object.md

-# Objects
+# Object

 Git is a content-addressable filesystem.
 It means that at the core of git is a simple key-value data store.

 Git stores all data in form of files, these files are reffered as objects.

+Objects are the atoms of a git repo.

+They are stored in `.git/objects` directory.
+This directory is called the [obejct-store](object-store) of git.

 There are three types of objects git uses to manage the repo:

 1. blob
 2. tree